Table of Contents

 Can One Heir Force the Sale of Inherited Property?

-Yes, if the co-owners cannot agree on what to do with the property, one heir can force the sale of the property through a legal process called a partition action.
+Yes.
+If the co-owners can’t agree on what to do with the property, one heir can take the matter to court through a process called a partition action.
+It’s a legal option, but it’s usually seen as a last resort because of how long it takes and how much it costs.

 What is a Partition Action?